ThinkDataEd/curriculum/docs/unit3/practicum3.md

 <center>**Our Own Campaign**</center>

 At the start of the Participatory Sensing campaign creation in [lesson 16](lesson16.md), the class developed a research question about your class’s topic of interest.

 It is now time to analyze and interpret your class campaign data.
-You will use the data from your classcreated campaign only.
+You will use the data from your class-created campaign only.
 Based on the analysis, you can also wonder about what other data would be necessary to better answer your question, if any.